 St Polycarp's Catholic Primary School acknowledges that technology is a significant component in many safeguarding and wellbeing issues.
-Children are at risk of abuse online as well as face to face.
+Children are at risk of abuse and other risks online as well as face to face.
 In many cases abuse and other risks will take place concurrently both online and offline.
 Children can also abuse other children online.
 This can take the form of abusive, harassing, and misogynistic/misandrist messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content.

-St Polycarp's Catholic Primary School acknowledges that the internet and associated devices, such as computers, tablets, mobile phones and games consoles are an important part of everyday life which present positive and exciting opportunities, as well as challenges and risks.
+St Polycarp's Catholic Primary School acknowledges that the internet and associated devices, such as computers, tablets, mobile phones, games consoles and other personal electronic devices are an important part of everyday life which present positive and exciting opportunities, as well as challenges and risks.